r0x0r/pywebview/README.md

 # pywebview

-pywebview is a lightweight cross-platform wrapper around a webview component that allows to display HTML content in its own dedicated window.
+pywebview is a lightweight cross-platform wrapper around a webview component that allows to display HTML content in its own native GUI window.
 It gives you richness of web technologies in your desktop application, all without a need to resort to an external browser.
 Combined with a lightweight web framework like [Flask](http://flask.pocoo.org/), [Bottle](http://bottlepy.org/docs/dev/index.html) or [web.py](http://webpy.org), you can create beautiful cross-platform HTML5 user interfaces targeting WebKit, while hiding the implementation details from the end user.

-pywebview is lightweight with no dependencies on external GUI framwork.
+pywebview is lightweight and has no dependencies on an external GUI framwork.
 It uses native GUI for creating a web component window: Win32 on Windows, Cocoa on Mac OSX and Qt4/5 or GTK3 on Linux.
 If you decide to convert your application to an executable format, it does not bundle a heavy GUI toolkit with it, which keeps the size of the executable small.
-Python 2 and 3 compatible.
+Compatible with both Python 2 and 3.

 # License